Why is residential beekeeping important?

 How often will I get stung?

 Anyone who keeps bees will inevitably get stung on occasion.
 Honey bees are very gentle - they don't want to die any more than you want to be stung.
 Be nice to them, and they'll be nice to you.
 Honey bees are only likely to sting after they become highly defensive.
-You can greatly reduce stinging by wearing a veil, use a smoker and handle bees gently.
+You can greatly reduce stinging by wearing a veil, using a smoker and handling bees gently.

 Studies have indicated that most people cannot identify stinging insects with certainly.
 When they can distinguish between them, the bulk of the stings they report are from yellow jackets or hornets.
 Learn more about bees on our About Bees page.